-- Consider low-dose aspirin therapy. - If macular oedema causing reduction in vision intravitreal anti-VEGF therapy (e.g. Avastin) is considered. - If neo-vascularisation of the iris is present intravitreal anti-VEGF treatment is given and panretinal photocoagulation is performed.
+- Consider low-dose aspirin therapy. - If macular oedema causing reduction in vision intravitreal anti-VEGF therapy (e.g. Avastin) is considered. - If neo-vascularisation of the iris is present intravitreal anti-VEGF treatment is given and pan-retinal photocoagulation is performed.

-- Regular follow up is required particularly for the first 6 months so macular oedema and neovascularisation can be treated promptly. - Monitoring for 2-3 years.
+- Regular follow up is required particularly for the first 6 months so macular oedema and neo-vascularisation can be treated promptly. - Monitoring for 2-3 years.

-Urgent referral (under 48 hours) if vision is reduced.
+• Urgent referral (under 48 hours) if vision is reduced.

-9-15 Hypertensive Retinopathy
+13.15 Hypertensive Retinopathy

-Systemic hypertension may cause retinal vascular damage, particularly retinal arteries and arterioles, causing progressive narrowing and atherosclerosis.
+Systemic hypertension may cause refinal vascular damage, particularly retinal arteries and arterioles, causing progressive narrowing and atherosclerosis.

 In sustained uncontrolled hypertension the blood-retinal barrier can be disrupted, resulting in increased vascular permeability.
-Hypertension is the most common underlying cause of retinal vein occlusion.
+Hypertension is the most common underlying cause of retinal vein occlusions.

-- Usually asymptomatic. - Severe cases may present with reduction in visual acuity.
+- Usually asymptomatic. - Severe cases may present with reduction in visual acuity. - Malignant hypertension is a medical emergency, and these patients need to referred to the emergency department for urgent blood pressure management